open-telemetry/community/projects/resources-and-entities.md

 ## Deliverables

-We plant to deliver the following:
+We plan to deliver the following:

 - A specification of a new [concept of Entities](https://docs.google.com/document/d/1VUdBRInLEhO_0ABAoiLEssB1CQO_IcD5zDnaMEha42w/edit#heading=h.psbmkrtahy3d) and a definition of telemetry's Producing Entity concept.
 - A backward-compatible extension of the concept of the Resource that seamlessly integrates with the concept of Entities.